Female portrait photography is a beautiful foundation for meaningful stories. This can make photographing women seem like an intimidating task.

 Other photographers enjoy working with wide-angle lenses.
 The distortion and open space give them lots of room to be creative.

-Regardless of these options, make sure to figure out what kind of photography style you want to develop.
-Start from there.
+Regardless of these options, make sure to start by figuring out what kind of photography style you want to develop.

 Aperture is one of the most important settings in portrait photography.
 Your aim is to put the focus on your model’s face.